 The Flat Hat has been the College of William and Mary’s student newspaper since 1911.
-It covers the College and the surrounding area of Williamsburg, Va., printing on Tuesdays of the academic year.
+It covers the College and the surrounding area of Williamsburg, Virginia, printing every other Tuesday of the academic year.
 The Flat Hat office is located in the Campus Center basement at the intersection of South Boundary Street and Jamestown Road.

 The Flat Hat derives its name and motto (“Stabilitas et Fides”) from the Flat Hat Club, the nation’s first secret society.
 The Flat Hat Club was founded at the College in 1750 and included among its members St. George Tucker, Thomas Jefferson and George Wythe.
 It is believed that the Flat Hat Club was the precursor of the Phi Beta Kappa Society, established at the College in 1776.

 The Flat Hat is produced entirely by a volunteer all-undergraduate staff.
-It has no faculty adviser.
+It has no faculty advisor.
 The student journalists of The Flat Hat control all online and print content.
 The production of the paper’s news and editorial content is in no way supervised by any College administrator.
 The Flat Hat also controls its own advertising and business departments, though it derives the majority of its budget through Media Council, which is supervised and run through the College’s Student Assembly.